top of page

 Can adults have Separation Anxiety Disorder?
 Yes.
 Adults can experience it in relationships, parenting, or after major life events.

 Does Separation Anxiety Disorder go away on its own?
-Sometimes mild cases improve, but many need treatment to fully resolve.
+Sometimes mild cases improve, b

 How do I know if I or my teenager needs professional help?
-If anxiety around separation is intense, persistent, and interfering with life, professional support is recommended.
+If anxiety around separation is ut many need treatment to fully resolve.

 If you want to find out more click here to fill out the contact form and book a free initial consultation with one of our therapists.